-Where incarcerated father, beginning a thirty-five year sentence for sex crimes, conceded that his children were neglected pursuant to 32A-4-2E(4) NMSA 1978, in that he was unable to discharge his responsibilities to and for his children because of incarceration, and where the district court permitted father to provide evidence that he had given placement alternatives and information to the children, youth and families department (department) and evidence about whether the department made reasonable efforts to assist father, the district court did not err in concluding that the conditions and causes of the neglect were unlikely to change in the foreseeable future despite the department's reasonable efforts to facilitate a treatment plan, and that it was in the children's best interest to be adopted and not reunified with father.
-State ex rel.
-Children, Youth & Families Dep't v.
+Where incarcerated father, beginning a thirty-five year sentence for sex crimes, conceded that his children were neglected pursuant to 32A-4-2E(4) NMSA 1978, in that he was unable to discharge his responsibilities to and for his children because of incarceration, and where the district court permitted father to provide evidence that he had given placement alternatives and information to the children, youth and families department (department) and evidence about whether the department made reasonable efforts to assist father, the district court did not err in concluding that the conditions and causes of the neglect were unlikely to change in the foreseeable future despite the department's reasonable efforts to facilitate a treatment plan, and that it was in the children, Youth & Families Dep't v.
 Jerry K., 2015-NMCA-047, cert. denied, 2015-NMCERT-004.